haiqu/rx-nga/RetroForth.md

 ## Math

 The core Rx language provides addition, subtraction, multiplication, and a combined division/remainder.
-The standard library expands on this.
+Retro expands on this.

 ````
 :/       (nq-d)  /mod swap drop ;